dvzrd/gatsby-starter-nova/src/components/README.md

 Components are broken up into modules.
 As the library evolves, so will the organization of these files.

-The order in which the components are exported matters because of style inheritance, the order should be based on the types:
+Keep in mind that the order in which the components are exported matters because of style inheritance.
+Follow these guidelines when ordering your exports:

-1. primitive
+- Low level components are usually exported first because they're used as building blocks to create more complex components.
-2. typography
+- Extensions of existing components should be exported after the component they're extended from so that the inherit component's styles can be overriden properly.
-3. composition
+- Component compositions should be exported last since they're usually created using multiple components and will often need to override multiple component styles.

 ## MDX